tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 Philip Southam and Anastasia Menshikova.

-The JPL team collaborated with Peter Wyatt, the Chief Technology Officer of the PDF Association, in the design and documentation of the corpus.
+The JPL team collaborated with Peter Wyatt, the Chief Technology Officer of the PDF Association and PI on the SafeDocs program, in the design and documentation of the corpus.

-The JPL team would like to thank Simson Garfinkel and Digital Corpora for taking ownership of this dataset and publishing it.
+The JPL team and PDF Association would like to thank Simson Garfinkel and Digital Corpora for taking ownership of this dataset and publishing it.
+Our thanks is extended to the [Amazaon Open Data Sponsorship Program](https://aws.amazon.com/opendata/open-data-sponsorship-program/) for enabling this large corpus to be free and publicly available as part of Digitial Corpora initiative.

 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise, does not constitute